A cryptocurrency analyst has a center seat in the emerging new field of digital finance.

 What is a Degree in Cryptocurrency?

 A degree in the field delivers a full comprehension of cryptocurrency and its trading practices.
-Most programs focus on delivering the fundamentals to master the technological infrastructure that powers Blockchains (which is the technology that stores cryptocurrency).
+Most programs deliver the fundamentals to master the technological infrastructure that powers Blockchains (the technology that stores cryptocurrency).

-Although there are only a handful of institutions that offer a degree in Cryptocurrency or Blockchain, there are different programs and courses related to cryptocurrency.
-Below are some examples of different course options, and what they entail.
+Although only a handful of institutions offer a degree in Cryptocurrency or Blockchain, there are different programs and courses related to cryptocurrency.
+Below are some examples of different course options and what they entail.

 - Intro to cryptocurrency – This program gives you a working knowledge of the latest cryptocurrency developments to assess the viability of crypto projects.
 You also have the opportunity to gain a comprehensive understanding of industry opportunities, insight into blockchain technology, and access to cutting-edge ideas with strategies designed to help you gain a competitive edge in the industry.